grab/engineering-blog/_posts/2022-03-11-real-time-data-ingestion.md

 Another use case we did not originally have in mind is incremental data replication for disaster recovery.
 Within Grab, we enable DynamoDB streams for tier 0 and critical DynamoDB tables.
 Any `insert`, `delete`, `modify` operations would be propagated to the disaster recovery table in another availability zone.

 When migrating or replicating databases, we use the [strangler fig pattern](https://martinfowler.com/bliki/StranglerFigApplication.html), which offers an incremental, reliable process for migrating databases.
 This is a method whereby a new system slowly grows on top of an old system and is gradually adopted until the old system is “strangled” and can simply be removed.
-Figure 7 depicts how DynamoDB streams drive real time synchronisation between tables in different regions.
+Figure 7 depicts how DynamoDB streams drive real-time synchronisation between tables in different regions.

 <div class="post-image-section"><figure>
   <img src="/img/real-time-data-ingestion/image3.png" alt="Data replication among DynamoDB tables across different regions in DBOps team" style="width:60%"><figcaption align="middle"><i>Figure 7.
 Data replication among DynamoDB tables across different regions in DBOps team</i></figcaption>